Continuing Students: Connect with Academic Advising before the end of the semester to create your Fall 2018/Winter 2019 course plan.

 Advisors liaise with many other departments at TRU, and provide students with better access to other services by referring them directly.
 They answer questions regarding TRU policy on academic performance, withdrawal and appeal procedures.

 Advisors provide information about programs relevant to students' educational and career goals at other post-secondary institutions.
-The Advising Resource Centre offers a collection of calendars and other useful information to students.

 What is the difference between an Academic Advisor and a Counsellor?

 Advisors talk to students about specific program information such as course and program requirements and assist with the application and admission processes.
 Advisors assist all TRU students, whether they are interested in career, trades, academic or university preparation programs.

 Counsellors provide personal counselling, which can help determine career goals and objectives, and assist students with personal problems that may affect scholastic performance or social well-being.
 Counsellors also help students with issues related to success in post-secondary education, from stress management to techniques for becoming a better student.